benmarwick/rrtools/README.md

 #### 0. `setwd("base directory of your working environment")`

--   this ensures that your new package will be created at the correct location
+-   this ensures that your new package will be created in the correct directory

 #### 1. `rrtools::use_compendium("pkgname")`